 Eco-friendly Beauty Products

-Using eco-friendly products, such as a plastic-free toothbrush made of bamboo, is key to ditch plastic on your travels.
-Here are a few ideas:
+Using eco-friendly products – ie. a bamboo toothbrush – is key to ditch plastic on your travels.
+Here are a few other ideas:

 Solid Shampoo Bars